First Majestic Silver: Not Good News

 Unfortunately, silver production in Q2 was impacted by "unusual efforts by unionized workers to illegally disrupt mining activities which caused minor stoppages at La Parrilla, Santa Elena and a more serious stoppage at our La Encantada operation," according to the company's CEO.

 The illegal blockage lasted a total of four days at La Parrilla, two days at Santa Elena and 42 days at La Encantada.
-He also added that worker satisfaction levels among union mining employees in Mexico is "at the highest levels witnessed in the company’s fifteen year history.”
+He also added that worker dissatisfaction levels among union mining employees in Mexico is "at the highest levels witnessed in the company’s fifteen year history.”
 This is worrisome as First Majestic only operates in Mexico.

 Its silver production fell by 16% quarter-over-quarter.
 Gold production rose by 1%, while lead production rose by 2%.
 Overall, SEO production fell by 9% in Q2.